w3c/wai-curricula/content/content-author/clear-content.md

   * appropriate words
   * short sentences
   * active voice
-* ensure sufficient contrast ratio as well as easy to read fonts to favor content readability
+  * indicators for the main language of the content as well as for changes in language
 * provide the extended form for abbreviations and acronyms
 * utilize icons and symbols to complement text content
 * write clear and meaningful:
   * titles to describe the purpose of the page
   * link text to communicate the link purpose
+* ensure sufficient contrast ratio as well as easy to read fonts to favor content readability
 * identify related requirements for designers to:
   * ensure sufficient contrast ratios
   * design layouts that adapt to different font types and sizes set by users